DVSimon/DVSimon.github.io/_pages/about.md

 ---

 ## Basic Info
-* I am doing my masters in Software Engineering with a data science specialization.
+* I am doing my Masters in Software Engineering with a data science specialization.
 * I only have my thesis remaining this upcoming Fall.
+* I'm looking for an entry level job as a data scientist, data analyst or software engineer.
 * Bachelors in Computer Engineering at San Jose State University.